Arsero/docusaurus-graph/README.md

 ## How it works

-The Docusaurus GraphView Plugin works by parsing your Docusaurus documentation files located in the specified `path` and creating a visual graph representation based on the relationships between them.
+The Docusaurus GraphView Plugin works by parsing your Docusaurus documentation files located in the specified `docsDir` and creating a visual graph representation based on the relationships between them.
 Here’s a high-level overview of the process:

 - **File Parsing**: The plugin scans the documentation files in your specified folder (path) to identify references between documents.
 - **Graph Construction**: Using the parsed data, the plugin constructs a graph data structure where nodes represent documents and edges represent references between them.
 - **Graph Visualization**: The constructed graph is then rendered using a graph visualization library (such as note-graph (D3.js)), applying the configured layout and styles.
 - **Interactive Elements**: The generated graph is interactive, allowing users to zoom in/out and drag nodes for better viewing.

 > After the Docusaurus build process completes, the Docusaurus GraphView Plugin generates a data file containing the parsed documentation structure.
 This file, typically named `docusaurus-graph.json`, includes all the necessary information to construct the graph view, such as nodes (documents) and edges (links between documents).
-The file is created in the `build` directory of your Docusaurus project.

 ## Development